 In theory, you can abuse any substance including food, alcohol and prescription medications.
 With that in mind, is marijuana addictive?

-Pro – Marijuana is not an addictive drug.
+Pro – Marijuana is not an addictive drug for adults.

-It is commonly agreed that only less than 10% of those that experiment with cannabis become addicted.
-Cannabis use has proven to create some psychological dependencies but there is very little, if any, evidence that suggests that marijuana is addictive, which is not the case with nicotine and other illicit substances.
+It is commonly agreed that people do not become physically or psychologically addictive.
+Cannabis use has proven to create some psychological dependencies but this is more people because enjoy the feeling and relief they get from MJ.
+There is very little, if any, evidence that suggests that marijuana is addictive, which is not the case with nicotine and other illicit substances.

-It has been said that some individuals begin to show signs of marijuana addiction only after very frequent or regular long-term use.
-Only approximately 9% of those who experiment with marijuana will become ‘addicted’.
-That number goes up to only about 1 in 6 among those who start using cannabis as teenagers and to 25%-50% among those who smoke marijuana daily.
+It has been said that some young individuals begin to show signs of marijuana addiction only after very frequent or regular long-term use.

 Early and regular marijuana use has proven to be the primary factor in the increased risk of marijuana addiction.
 An Individual who begins using marijuana in their adolescent years is approximately 2 to 4 times as likely to develop symptoms of dependency as a person who begins to use cannabis as an adult.